Criminal Law

 The detainee may communicate with family by:

-For foreign detainee, some flexibilities are provided for communication with family abroad.
+For foreign detainees, some flexibility is provided to facilitate communication with family abroad.

-Judicial control is alternative to detention; allows suspect to maintain external connection while partially restricting liberty.
+Judicial control is the alternative to detention; it allows the suspect to remain free while partially restricting their liberty.
 Judicial control measures include:

 - Surrender of passport,